 Custom Pages migration checklist

-As part of Relativity’s architecture modernization, all custom pages used in RelativityOne will be migrated to run on RelativityOne’s modernized compute platform, starting in mid Q3 2022.
+As part of Relativity’s architecture modernization, all custom pages used in RelativityOne will be migrated to run on RelativityOne’s modernized compute platform.
 In some cases, you may need to prepare custom pages for the migration.
 This topic describes some of the preparation you may need to perform.

 Determining if your Custom Page is affected